ansible-collections/kubernetes.core/docs/kubernetes.core.k8s_service_module.rst

 -----

 .. note::
-   - The OpenShift Python client wraps the K8s Python client, providing full access to all of the APIS and models available on both platforms.
-For API version details and additional information visit https://github.com/openshift/openshift-restclient-python
    - To avoid SSL certificate validation errors when ``validate_certs`` is *True*, the full certificate chain for the API server must be provided via ``ca_cert`` or in the kubeconfig file.